WebAssembly/js-types/proposals/js-types/Overview.md

 type ExternType = {func: FuncType} | {memory: MemoryType} | {table: TableType} | {global: GlobalType}
 ```

-In practice, however, it is probably preferable to repurpose (and rename) the existing descriptor interfaces of the JS API as types, and add the missing one for functions and extern types.
-The main difference is that limits are inlined into memory and table types.
+Given the pre-existing JS API, we can repurpose (and rename) the existing descriptor interfaces of the API as types, and add the missing one for functions and extern types.
+The only difference to the above is that limits are inlined into memory and table types.

 More concretely: